JohnReid/auxiliary-deep-generative-models/README.rst

 **Install**

-Download miniconda from https://conda.io/miniconda.html and install it (locally if you prefer).
+Download miniconda2 from https://conda.io/miniconda.html and install it (locally if you prefer).

 .. code-block:: bash